ctwoolsey/ember-paper-react/README.md

 ###icons
 >Components that have `icon` as an attribute take an icon object.
 The form of this object is:
 > {icon: ..., iconProps: ...}
+> if no iconProps are needed the icon can be passed directly.
 >```angular2html
 ><RPaperButton @startIcon={{this.icon}}>Button</RPaperButton>
 >